AntonAroche/audition-message-board/README.md

 # Audition Message Board

 This example message board is a REST API service which manages messages, providing their information and determining if they are palindromes.
-It is built in the Express Node.js framework, and as a REST API, provides create, retrieve, update and delete functions for messages, as well
+It is built in the Express Node.js framework and provides create, retrieve, update and delete functions for messages.

 The following diagram shows the architecture of the message board:

 ![message board architecture diagram](MessageBoardArchitecture.png)

 This API uses the common Route/Model/Controller architecture.
-The messages routes redirect request to the appropriate controller, which handles the API requests for each type of operation.
+The /messages routes redirect requests to the appropriate controller, which handles the API requests for each type of operation.

 This controller uses the Palindrome Checker operation to check if a new message is a palindrome before it is added or updated in the database.